4. Functions and Classes#

 The first argument of a method specifies the instance, which is named self by convention.

-A new instance is created by calling the class like a function.
+Let’s create an instance of a class by calling like a function.

 Attributes and methods are referenced by .